Nigerian Islamists kill 18, burn houses in northeast

 Boko Haram remains the most serious security headache to Africa’s top oil producer and second biggest economy, although the military offensive has squeezed them into smaller pockets along the Cameroon border.

-On December 2 Boko Haram gunmen stormed the air force base and military barracks around the airport of the northeastern city of Maiduguri.
+On Dec.
+2 Boko Haram gunmen stormed the air force base and military barracks around the airport of the northeastern city of Maiduguri.
 The group was also blamed for a car bomb in the city this week that killed 29 people.

-Reporting by Ibrahim Mshelizza; Writing by Tim Cocks; editing by Ralph Boulton
+(Reporting by Ibrahim Mshelizza; Writing by Tim Cocks; editing by Ralph Boulton)